ba-st/Ansible/docs/PublishSubscribe.md

 ## Logging to the Transcript

-This is the complete code for spawning a logger that will receive log messages and post it to the Transcript
+Running this script will spawn a logger that will post every message to the Transcript

 ```Smalltalk
 | connection channel result logger |